programminghistorian/jekyll/report-issue.md

 </figure>
 See a problem with a lesson on the Programming Historian?
 Code that doesn't work or needs a clearer explanation?
 Typos?
 Syntax that doesn't look quite right?
 Thank you for taking the time to report a problem.
 Your assistance is crucial for helping us maintain the highest standards for our lessons.

-There are three easy ways that you can provide your feedback, in declining order of preference for us:
+There are three easy ways that you can provide your feedback:

 <div style="clear:both;"></div>